starfederation/datastar/site/static/md/how_tos/how_to_bind_keydown_events_to_specific_keys.md

 ## Goal

-Our goal is to show an alert whenver the user presses the `Enter` key, or a combination of the `Ctrl` and `L` keys.
+Our goal is to show an alert whenever the user presses the `Enter` key, or a combination of the `Ctrl` and `L` keys.

 ## Demo